pejuko/i18n-translators-tools/README.md

   Such po file is pretty usable with po editors.

-  To use po files generated (e.g: by merge) with i18n-translate you should include this backend istead of I18n::Backend::Gettext
+  To use po files you should include this backend istead of I18n::Backend::Gettext

       I18n::Backend::Simple.send(:include, I18n::Backend::PO)

+  This backend can also work with natural po files.
+Just set your app.pot as default and then you can use it:

+      I18n.t("some text there")

+  or create alias

+      def _(*args); I18n.t(*args); end
+      _("some text there")

 * **yml**; standard yaml files in I18n simple format
 * **rb**; typical ruby files in I18n simple format